This website provides information for general purposes only.Read our full disclaimer

 Priority 1: QEF-Compliant Reporting

 Confirm that the fund provides an annual PFIC Information Statement that meets IRS requirements.
 This statement must include the fund's ordinary earnings and net capital gains per participation unit, and must be signed by the fund's authorised representative.
-Without this, you cannot make the QEF election and will default to the punitive Excess Distribution regime.
+Without this, a QEF election is generally not available and the default Excess Distribution regime may apply.

 Priority 2: FATCA-Compatible Fund Manager and Custodian